Magnetic Resonance Imaging (MRI)

 For patients who have a contraindication to MRI, we offer other imaging modalities such as CT and ultrasound that can still provide valuable information.
 CT Arthography is similar to MRI, except iodinated contrast is injected followed by a CT scan.
-This procedure is available at our Doctors Park location.
+This procedure is available at our Greenville location.

 MRI is safe, painless and—for most people—entirely comfortable.
 Some patients may experience anxiety or claustrophobia.
 In such instances, medication such as Valium can be administered to reduce stress or uneasiness.
-If you receive a sedative, you will need to arrive one hour early and have a driver that can stay with you for the duration of the appointment.
+Please talk with your doctor if you feel you need anti-anxiety medication.

 Please have your doctor schedule your appointment for this service.
 If you have questions about your appointment or need to reschedule call 252.752.5000.
 This service is offered at the following locations: